chrisdopuch/personal-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and built with [Material-UI](https://material-ui.com/) and other React libraries.

+## Dependencies

+Run `yarn` to install the dependencies.
+Additionally, image compression is done using [simple-guetzli](https://github.com/romainmenke/simple-guetzli) which also depends on [guetzli](https://github.com/google/guetzli).

 ## Available Scripts

 In the project directory, you can run: